-The Industrial Managed Switch can be programmed for advanced switch management function, such as dynamic port link aggregation, Q-in-Q VLAN, Multiple Spanning Tree Protocol (MSTP), Layer 2/4 QoS, bandwidth control and IGMP/MLD snooping.
-The Industrial Managed Switch allows the operation of a high-speed trunk combining multiple ports.
+The IGS-10020PT can be programmed for advanced switch management functions such as dynamic port link aggregation, Q-in-Q VLAN, private VLAN, Rapid Spanning Tree Protocol, Layer 2 to Layer 4 QoS, bandwidth control and IGMP snooping.
+The IGS-10020PT provides 802.1Q tagged VLAN, and the VLAN groups allowed will be maximally up to 4K.
+Via aggregation of supporting ports, the IGS-10020PT allows the operation of a high-speed trunk combining multiple ports.
+It enables a maximum of up to 5 trunk groups with 10 ports per trunk group, and supports fail-over as well.

-Efficient Management
+Efficient Secure Management

-For efficient management, the Industrial Managed Switch is equipped with Command line, Web and SNMP management interfaces.
+For efficient management, the IGS-10020PT is equipped with Command line, Web and SNMP management interfaces.

-- With the built-in Web-based management interface, the Industrial Managed Switch offers an easy-to-use, platform-independent management and configuration facility. - For text-based management, it can be accessed via Telnet and the console port. - For standard-based monitor and management software, it offers SNMPv3 connection which encrypts the packet content at each session for secure remote management.
+- With the built-in Web-based management interface, the IGS-10020PT offers an easy-to-use, platform-independent management and configuration facility. - For text-based management, it can be accessed via Telnet and the RJ45 console port. - By supporting the standard SNMP protocol, the switch can be managed via any SNMP-based management software.